MAISNER

 Max Sharpe

 Highest risk-adjusted return.
-This is the primary recommendation.
+This is the primary output.

 Min Variance